Former minister Chitauro dies

 “She was staying at Chitauro Farm in Chegutu, a farm she bought a long time ago.
 So she came here (Harare) and was alone at her house in Borrowdale Brooke when she suffered the stroke.”

-Chitauro served under the late former President Robert Mugabe as Labour, Public Service and Social Welfare minister in the late 90s.
+Chitauro also served under the late former President Robert Mugabe as Public Service, Labour and Social Welfare minister in the late 1990s.

 Her stance and support of Mugabe earned her a nickname, “Mugabe’s loudest cheerleader” by the international media.

-Before joining government, Chitauro served as Zimbabwe’s ambassador to Australia where she caused a storm by attacking then Australian Prime Minister, John Howard for demonising Mugabe.
+Chitauro also served as Zimbabwe’s ambassador to Australia, where she caused a storm after attacking then Australian Prime Minister, John Howard for demonising Mugabe.